cran/rgbif/README.md

 ## About

 This package gives you access to data from [GBIF](http://www.gbif.org/) via their REST API.
+GBIF versions their API - we are currently using `v1` of their API.
+Though you can still access their API of the form `http://data.gbif.org/ws/rest/...` through older functions - see `?rgbif-deprecated` and see below for a comparison between old and new.

+Note that `rgbif` is being integrated with many other sources of species occurrence data in the package `spocc`.
+[Check it out](https://github.com/ropensci/spocc).

 ## Transitioning to the new GBIF API